apache/openwhisk/docs/actions.md

 ```
 import com.google.gson.JsonObject;
 public class Hello {
     public static JsonObject main(JsonObject args) {
         String name = "stranger";
         if (args.has("name"))
             name = args.getAsJsonPrimitive("name").getAsString();
         JsonObject response = new JsonObject();
         response.addProperty("greeting", "Hello " + name + "!");
         return response;
     }
 }
 ```

-Then compile `Hello.java` into a jar file `hello.jar` as follows:
+Then, compile `Hello.java` into a JAR file `hello.jar` as follows:
 ```
 $ javac Hello.java
 $ jar cvf hello.jar Hello.class
 ```

-Note that [google-gson](https://github.com/google/gson) must exist in your Java CLASSPATH when compiling the Java file.
+**Note:** [google-gson](https://github.com/google/gson) must exist in your Java CLASSPATH when compiling the Java file.

-You can create a OpenWhisk action called `helloJava` from this jar file as
+You can create a OpenWhisk action called `helloJava` from this JAR file as
 follows:

 ```
 $ wsk action create helloJava hello.jar
 ```

-When using the command line and a `.jar` source file, you do not need to specify that you are creating a Java action;
+When you use the command line and a `.jar` source file, you do not need to specify that you are creating a Java action;
 the tool determines that from the file extension.